 Lay whole paving units first, followed by cut units around obstacles or at edges.
 No units should be cut down to less than one quarter of its original size to prevent looseness or dislodgement at a later date.
-Where it appears that only a small section of block will fit, the "inboard cutting" technique should be adopted.
-The use of a larger or full unit against the edge restraint, allows a smaller unit to be placed in the resulting place.

 Where slopes, gradients or ramps are being constructed, placement of the units should commence at the lowest point ie: the bottom of the slope, working upwards.
 Where there is a risk of lateral movement of the paving units due to the gradient encountered, the provision of additional intermediate restraint should be considered.